superChing/elasticmining.github.io/_posts/2015-12-26-combo_laz_callbyname_scala.md

 author: superching
 ---

-#  Combo lazy and call-by-name into lazier Scala
+#  Combine lazy and call-by-name into lazier Scala
 Here it is a puzzle : A parent owns a child which owns that parent.
 How to get the *cyclic reference* in *immutable* way?
 Before answering it, we see how easy to program it in mutable way: